 Erne Perry also used to lean over the net and return a volley without the ball crossing the net line and entering his half of the court.

-He made this shot until he played against someone who knew a member of the USA Pickleball Association (USAPA) ruling committee.
+He made this shot until he played against someone who knew a member of the USA Pickleball Association – USAPA (known today as USA Pickleball) ruling committee.
 His opponent promptly reported the action to his friend.
 A rule change was swiftly introduced, which meant you had to let the ball cross the net line before striking it.

 How To Defend Against The Erne